hoshsadiq/adblock-nocoin-list/README.md

 # NoCoin adblock list
 This is an adblock list to block "browser-based crypto mining".
 Currently there are a few websites added into the lists.
 If you see other websites supporting these deeds, then feel free to raise an **Issue** or **Pull request** for it to be taken care of.

+##

+<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> Our list does not, can not, and will never ever support Manifest v3, due to its laughably short rule limit and the removal of `csp` and `##+js`.
+Issue reports for Manifest v3-based extension versions will not be accepted, and if you do submit one, you would be asked to use an alternate web browser or web browser version instead.

 ## Installation

 ### AdBlock Filter